-Meet the bisexual, Black cabaret dancer and spy who dated Frida Kahlo and helped defeat the Nazis in France
+Meet Josephine Baker: a Black bisexual goddess who dated Frida Kahlo and helped defeat the Nazis

 An icon in every sense of the word, Josephine Baker is the bisexual goddess we all truly aspire to be.

 She dated Frida Kahlo, was a top cabaret dancer and helped to defeat the Nazis in France through her work as a resistance spy.

 The extraordinary American hero wasn’t always destined for greatness though.

 Born into poverty in St. Louis in 1906, Josephine Baker started work at the ripe age of eight to help support her family.

 She dropped out of school and worked as a cleaner for a wealthy white family, whom she lived with.